1st Karmapa, Düsum Khyenpa: History

-From then onwards his teaching activity was intense.
-At the age of 58 he founded a monastery at Kampo Nenang.
-He later established an important seat at Karma Gon Monastery in Chamdo in Kham and, at the age of 74, another seat at Tsurphu Monastery in Ü-Tsang in the valley of the Tolung River, which feeds into the Brahmaputra River.
+From then onwards, his teaching activity was as intense as his activity in building monastic centers.
+In 1164 at the age of 55, he founded a monastery at Kampo Nenang, and at the age of 60 he established Panphuk Monastery in Lithang, eastern Tibet.
+Then in 1185 at the age of 76, he established an important seat at Karma Gon Monastery in Chamdo, in Kham and, at the age of 80 his main seat at Tsurphu Monastery, in central Tibet along the valley of the Tolung River, which feeds into the Brahmaputra River.

-The abbot of the Buddhist monastery at Bodh Gaya sent a conch to Düsum Khyenpa at Tsurphu.
-Conch symbolism is found in many stories of the sixteen Karmapas.
+The khenpo of the Buddhist monastery at Bodh Gaya sent a conch to Düsum Khyenpa at Tsurphu.
+The Conch symbolism is found in many stories of the sixteen Karmapas.

 Düsum Khyenpa made predictions about future Karmapas.
 In particular, he was the first Karmapa to present a prediction letter detailing his future incarnation.
-He gave it to his main disciple, Drogon Rechen, predecessor of the Tai Situpa line.
-He died at the age of 84.
+He gave it to his main disciple, Drogon Rechen, predecessor of the Tai Situpa line, who passed it to his own student Pomdrakpa.
+Pomdrakpa recognized the 2nd Karmapa, Karma Pakshi after they met.

+Fulfilling his promise, Düsum Khyenpa passed at the age of 84.
 His heart was found intact in the funeral pyre and some of his remaining bones bore self manifesting symbols of Buddhas.

 Among his main disciples were Taklung Thangpa Tashi Pal, founder of the Taklung Kagyu; Tsangpa Gyare, founder of the Drukpa Lineage now widespread in Bhutan; and the Nyingma master Katok Dampa Deshek, founder of Katok Monastery.

 The forefathers in the Kagyu lineage are known as the "Golden Rosary."
 The lineage of the Kagyu emphasizes the continuity of oral instructions passed on from master to student.
 The principal student who held the lineage of the Golden Rosary from the First Karmapa was Drogon Rechen.

 An ink and gouache drawing of Düsum Khyenpa was found in a statue of the Buddha and is in the Victoria and Albert Museum.